 flowers from all over the world make it to our local florists.

-The Cajun Experience in Music, Food, and Dance, Louisiana-History &
+Scholar trip entitled The Cajun Experience in Music, Food, and Dance,

-floating villages and small manufacturing businesses before stopping in the
+We saw many floating villages and small manufacturing businesses before

 before we flew home.